baonguyenyam/wp-best-css-compiler/README.txt

 Best CSS Compiler is a CSS preprocessor, a superset of CSS that puts in features that aren’t functional in regular CSS.
 Best CSS Compiler puts in features to CSS and gets collected into legal CSS

+== Installation ==

+= From WordPress backend =

+1. Navigate to Plugins -> Add new.
+2. Click the button "Upload Plugin" next to "Add plugins" title.
+3. Upload the downloaded zip file and activate it.

+= Direct upload =

+1. Upload the downloaded zip file into your `wp-content/plugins/` folder.
+2. Unzip the uploaded zip file.
+3. Navigate to Plugins menu on your WordPress admin area.
+4. Activate this plugin.

 == Screenshots ==

 The screenshot is stored in the /assets directory.